 To be considered for the MPhil/PhD programme, one of our staff must be willing to supervise your research.

-Students are encouraged to contact a staff member from the School of Arts and Social Sciences whose research interests accord with your own prior to making an application.
+Students are encouraged to contact a staff member from the School of Communication & Creativity whose research interests accord with your own prior to making an application.
 Their profiles can be found here.

 See here for more information on Sound Practice and Research at City.